“Common Names” for Notable SARS-CoV-2 Variants: Proposal for a Transparent and Consistent Nicknaming Process to Aid Communication

 V.4.
 Source(s) of Common Names and Embedded Information in Nicknames

 There are several possible sources that could be used to create lists of names that will be assigned in sequence.
 Early informal nicknames have been based on (mostly) Greek mythological creatures, to fit thematically with the formal WHO Greek letter naming system.
-For the revised system proposed here, it is suggested that names be drawn from astronomy (constellations, stars, moons, asteroids, exoplanets).
-The list of possible names should be filtered to be consistent with the guiding principles and be compiled and sorted into a usable sequence (e.g., alternating first letters).
+More recently, names have been drawn from astronomy (constellations, stars, moons, asteroids, exoplanets).
+Initially, astronomical names were chosen according to a ruleset that indicated “Omicron” lineage (BA.2, BA.5, etc.) and whether a variant was part of a recombinant lineage.
+However, by August 2023 this was no longer necessary as nearly all variants in circulation were members of the recombinant BA.2 XBB lineage.
+Common names assigned from “Pirola” (BA.2.86) onward do not follow this prior convention.

 V.5.
 Looking Ahead